saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

 The next way to compose a Request Body is by using a variable from another call.
 Let's see how this can be done.

 1. The first thing we need to do is add the call we will retrieve the variable from.
-Let's consider, as example, the common scenario where we need to perform a login for authentication and retrieve the authentication token required for the following call.
+Let's consider, as an example, the common scenario where we need to perform a login for authentication and retrieve the authentication token required for the following call.

     ```text
     Url: https://mydomain/login // the url of the resource you want to test